insure logo

 Gap insurance rates for different vehicle types

-The type of vehicle you drive can have a significant impact on your gap insurance rate.
+The type of vehicle you drive is a key factor insurers use to determine your gap insurance rate.

 “Luxury cars, sports cars, and SUVs – typically with higher purchase prices – might also come with higher gap insurance premiums.
 That’s because these vehicles tend to depreciate at different rates compared to standard sedans or compact cars, posing a greater risk to insurers,” Howe says.